exercism/javascript/exercises/practice/error-handling/.docs/introduction.md

 - Otherwise, return the input in `uppercase`.

+Don't forget to attach appropriate error messages then you throw!
+An informative and well structured error message can save you hours of debugging.
 Inside the `catch` block:
 - log the error's message using `console.log`
 - `throw` the `error` so it can be tested for its type.